Iasa-Global/btabok/pages/engagement_model/career.md

 ![3.svg](../../media/6be174c8549ef969e942dcd8570c0185ff82b1bc.svg)

-### Learning Primary Skills and Knowledge Areas
+### Learning Primary Skills and Structured Mentoring

+Learning is a major element of the architect career growth and expectations for continued excellence.
+The architect learns through training, reading and experimentation.
+The architect is continuously learning.

+There is a difference between core learning and topic area learning.
+Core learning are the skills, activities and materials that are industry and technology agnostic.
+They focus on things like requirements, value, design, and strategy.
+These are applicable across all types of architects.
+Topic area learning is also valuable but is specifically focused on a single depth area of learning.
+Technology learning on platform engineering and cloud are examples of topic area learning.
+It is essential that the architect understand the difference.

+Currently only measured core learning is accepted into the BTABoK career path.
+The measurement of the learning must be done against an area of the BTABoK and submitted to accreditation.
+This is due to the current volatility of the professional marketplace.

 ### Managed Mentoring and Experience

-### Specialized Learning and Experience
+Experience is the primary learning engine of the architecture profession.
+The level of complexity of the profession is so signficant that it must be learned by doing.
+Because of the types of experiences needed to create excellence in architecture it best to get this under the guidance of a professional who is already certified at the professional level.
+This gives rise to professional mentoring which is the primary method of learning for other complex professions like building architecture and medicine.
+The Iasa Mentoring Program is one such legitimate program where professional experience can be gained.

 ### Contribution and Leadership

+Giving back to the profession is a critical aspect of professional life and growth.
+It is the means by which the profession improves itself and its practices.
+Contribution can take both lightweight and heavy forms.
+For example, speaking at a conference can be useful in giving back, but a major contribution to the body of knowledge that has been well researched is a much bigger overall contribution.
+Currently BTABoK Accreditation, Mentoring and Career Path require measured contributions back to the profession for both maintenance and progression in the field.

-# Addressing Competencies and Specialization
+### Addressing Competencies and Specialization

 Possibly the most difficult part of the career path as it stands in industry is when to learn which competency and at what level of sophistication.
 In addition, how long can a competency go unused in a professionals background before it becomes irrelevant to an architects current role.
 This is tremendously important when combined with specializations.
 For example, how high are the business skills in a software or systems architects?
 Are they employed every day?
 What about the technical competencies in a business architect?
 When were they last used?
 How much technical skill does a business architect need to maintain to be able to work effectively with other architects and across employers?

 The BTABoK answer to that is similar to other professions.
 It is understood that architects will gather specific and structure core competencies early in their career.
 They will learn and demonstrate all 5 pillars of skill.
 During associate and advanced education they will choose a specialization.
-This

 # References and further reading